 Immigrants are often afraid to admit that they’ve been involved in a crime, even when they’re the victim, as is the case in domestic violence, and the fear of deportation keeps them from reporting the crime.
 Once domestic violence has been identified, it’s important to note that the United States provides several protections for undocumented and legal immigrants, especially domestic violence, human trafficking, or sexual abuse victims.

 Another concern is domestic abuse, which can be verbal, sexual, financial, or emotional.
 Abusers may threaten your well-being, call you names, or constantly remind you of how worthless you are.
 A domestic partner may force you to participate in sexual acts against your will.
 Your partner may control all of your finances, leaving you with no control over any spending.
 An abuser can withhold their affection to control or punish you.
-If you’re involved in a situation of domestic violence or abuse, reach out to the experienced team at De Castroverde.
+If you’re involved in a situation of domestic violence or abuse, reach out to our team at De Castroverde.
 They can help immigrants exercise their protection rights.

 The Violence Against Women Act provides green cards to foreign domestic violence victims without the knowledge of their abuser for free.
-In Nevada, victims qualify for the VAWA protection if they are the abuser’s parent, child, spouse, or ex-spouse.
-The abuser must be a citizen of the United States, and the VAWA applies to both male and female victims even though it says, women.
+In Nevada, victims qualify for VAWA protection if they are the abuser’s parent, child, spouse, or ex-spouse.
+The abuser must be a citizen of the United States, and the VAWA applies to both male and female victims even though it says women.